Agriculture Skills Training

 4. Possible to harvest more than once in a year.

 With each harvest, a percentage of the crop goes to the camps and a percentage becomes potato seed for the next planting.
-An important takeaway from the participants is the sense of community created.
-The sense of comradery and shared experiences creates a sense of belonging and positivity about the future.
+An important takeaway for the participants is sense of community.
+The camaraderie and shared experiences creates a sense of belonging and positivity about the future.

 Our Newest Program

-Our agriculture program has taken on greater importance than originally conceived because of the ongoing civil unrest that led to more people fleeing for the camps and the need to provide for the basic needs of the population.
-However, recently the rapid expansion of camps led to several important changes.
-The land that was to be utilized for the program became a camp, which meant that a new location had to be secured and the additional expense of land rental costs to the budget.
+Our agriculture program has taken on greater importance since ongoing civil unrest has led to more people fleeing to the camps and their rapid expansion.
+The land that was supposed to be used for agriculture became a housing camp, which meant that a new location had to be secured for farming, and the additional expense of land rental cost added to our budget.
 Additionally, products such as herbicides became expensive and very difficult to source, leading to the decision to shift to organic farming.

 Continue reading about our projects: Youth Play/Fun